huri000/SwiftEntryKit/README.md

 ```Swift
 SwiftEntryKit.dismiss()
 ```
-This dismisses the entry animatedly using its *exitAnimation* attribute and on comletion, the window would be removed as well.
+This dismisses the entry animatedly using its *exitAnimation* attribute and on completion, the window would be removed as well.

 #### Using a completion handler